 Its high curcumin content (4%) makes it ideal for both culinary and nutritional uses.
 Add it to sauces, stews, salad dressing and baked goods for bright color, depth of flavor and wellness.

-Our turmeric has been tested for lead and is 100% lead-free.
+Our turmeric is 100% lead-free.
+It has been tested in an internationally accredited food safety testing lab in the state of Connecticut.
 Please contact us for more details on our testing procedures for turmeric and other spices.

 - Aliases: Tumeric, haldi